just-the-docs/just-the-docs/ux/USABILITY_TESTING.md

 The following are questions to ask while Usability Testing:

-  - Is the product under evaluation efficient enough (Are the users able to carry out their task while expending reasonable resources such as time, cognitive or physical demand)?
+  - Is the product you're evaluating efficient enough (Are the users able to carry out their task while expending reasonable resources such as time, cognitive or physical demand)?
   - Is it effective enough (Can the user complete the tasks they are